thepurpleowl/thepurpleowl.github.io/_pages/about.md

   - /about.html
 ---

 I am currently wokring as a Project Associate at CTS, India.
-I have a Undergraduate degree in CSE from [the National Institute of Rourkela](https://http://nitrkl.ac.in/).
-My personal interest is in the field of Machine Learning and NLP; apart from that I build Andriod Apps and take part in competitive coding in my free time.
+I have a Undergraduate degree in CSE from [National Institute of Technology, Rourkela](https://http://nitrkl.ac.in/).
+My personal interest is in Machine Learning and NLP; apart from that I build Andriod Apps and take part in competitive coding in my free time.

-Besides my time in front of PC, I like to read biographies, psychology books and sometimes watches culinary shows.
-I am open to play chess and video games online.
+Besides my time in front of PC, I like to read biographies, blogs and sometimes watches different series.
+I love outdoor activities, i.e, sports\[TT, swimming], and often to play chess online.

-I would love to be known by my handle "**thepurpleowl**"; someday !!
+I would love to be known by my handle "**thepurpleowl**"; someday :) !!

 Here are some of the things I'm up to these days:
 * Spending time on medium,